 - Male Ayyad from the The Wheel of Time.
 They are not taught anything and only basically know how to feed and dress themselves.
 They have no names and are referred to as "the male".
 At age 16 they are hooded, cloaked and presented to any female Ayyad that want children.
 At age 21 "the male" is studded again then executed and cremated.

 - Earth: Final Conflict: Lily Marquette gets captured by aliens and used for breeding.

 - Wade is written out by being captured by CroMags and sent to a breeding center.

 - The episode "Love Gods", where all males are rounded up and used for breeding (with human females who are lucky enough), including Quinn.

-- In Dragon Age, the Darkspawn often capture people alive and drag them back underground to be forcibly converted into more Darkspawn.
-Women, in particular, are turned into Brood Mothers.
-Huge, obese monstrocities riddled with Body Horror that do nothing but create new Darkspawn without the need for converts.
+- In Dragon Age, the Darkspawn often capture people alive and drag them back underground where they are force fed the flesh and or blood of darkspawn.
+Men become ghouls while the women are turned into Brood Mothers — Huge, obese monstrosities riddled with Body Horror that do nothing but birth new Darkspawn.